 Confusion about what remedies exist for failure to disclose favorable information.

 - There is no doubt that the withholding of favorable information has significant financial costs to the criminal justice system as well as profound personal and financial costs to individuals and companies accused of crimes.

 - The few appellate decisions addressing the power of courts to remedy discovery violations are conflicting.

 Status of the Fairness in Disclosure of Evidence Act

 S. 2197 was introduced on March 15, 2012 and was immediately referred to the Senate Judiciary Committee.
 The Senate Judiciary Committee held a hearing on the Fairness in Disclosure of Evidence Act on June 6th, 2012.
 The Senate bill failed to move out of committee during the 112th Congress.
-A similar measure was not introduced in the 113th Congress, but following the release of NACDL's Material Indifference Report, Sen. Murkowski announced her intention to re-introduce the Act in the 114th Congress.
+A similar measure was not introduced in the 113th Congress, nor has it been introduced in the 14th Congress.

 How to Get Involved